-In the months leading up to the course, academics from the Institute for Compound Semiconductors visited the company’s 'Fab' (a class 1 cleanroom environment) and met with managers of various departments to understand their day-to-day roles and their requirements for the course.
+In the months before the training, academics from the ERDF-funded Institute for Compound Semiconductors visited the company’s 'Fab' (a Class 1 cleanroom environment) and met with managers of various departments to understand their day-to-day roles and their requirements for the course.
 Our staff from the Continuing Professional Development (CPD) Unit helped facilitate this as we have established relationships with University academics and teaching staff.

 We also provided project management and administrative support.

 This one-day course consisted of three main sessions.